psychbruce/ChineseNames/README.md

 - **NLen: full-name length**
   + 2~4
   + A Chinese given name can be any Chinese character or any combination of two characters (rarely three characters).
-  + A Chinese surname usually consists of 1 character (rarely two characters [“compound surname”, 复姓]).
+  + A Chinese surname usually consists of one character (rarely two characters [“compound surname”, 复姓]).
 - **NU: given-name uniqueness (character level)**
   + 1~6
   + NU = –log<sub>10</sub>(P<sub>given-name</sub> + 10<sup>–6</sup>)